 Household Trip Lengths, Courtesy U.S. FHA

-Battery EV Ranges
+Battery EV Ranges and Anxiety

 Recent analysis by the Idaho National Laboratory shows that Nissan Leaf electric cars were driven on average 30 miles per day.
 The same work revealed that the Chevy Volt owners have been driving their cars an average 36 miles per day.
 Chinese drivers in the BMW Mini E lease program drove their cars an average of just 49km/30.5 miles per day in the worlds largest car market.

 Even though many people find themselves driving 30-40 miles a day, recent results from BMW